ynotopec/realtime-transcription/README.md

 - On CPU-only hosts, consider a smaller model for better latency.
 - Ensure the browser tab has permission to use the microphone; otherwise the **Start** button appears to do nothing.
+- If CUDA/cuDNN libraries are missing, model loading will automatically fall back to `FW_DEVICE=cpu` with `FW_COMPUTE=float32`.
+You can set these values explicitly to avoid GPU-related warnings.

 ## Production checklist